information-sharing-networks/isn-ref-impl/docs/creating-participant-sites.md

 git clone git@github.com:border-trade-demonstrators/btd-2.git isn-btd-2
 ```

-You will need to do this for each ISN you with the new PS to participate in.
+You will need to do this for each ISN you wish the new PS to participate in.
 You may need to provide a passphrase for the SSH key if it is not added to the ssh agent.

 Create the data-path location on the file system.